-- i) balance of skills and expertise: - ii) prior experience in relation to matters before the Committee; - iii) the expectation that each Director serve on at least three Board Standing Committees over the course of their service as a Direct - iv) preferences of Directors; or - v) other criteria as determined by the Board.
+- i) balance of skills and expertise; - ii) prior experience in relation to matters before the Committee; - iii) the expectation that each Director serve on at least three Board Standing Committees over the course of their service as a Director - iv) preferences of Directors; or - v) other criteria as determined by the Board.

-Guidelines for the Assignment of External Members to Standing and Special Committees
+Guidelines for the Assignment of Non-Director Committee Members to Standing and Special Committees

-Governance Committee will review the skill requirements for external positions on the board standing committees annually.
+Governance Committee will review the skill requirements for non-director committee member positions on the board standing committees annually.